EDUCBA Logo

 Key Points

-• The book advises saving responsibly from the instant you begin earning over what you would like to measure.
+• The book advises saving responsibly from the instant you begin earning over what you want to measure.

 • It asks you to use a simple formula for net worth to determine if you are falling short of your financial potential.